lab1092/blender-manual_ja/manual/composite_nodes/types/color.rst

 For each color component channel (RGB) or the composite (C), this node allows you to define a bezier curve that varies the input (across the bottom, or x-axis) to produce an output value (the y-axis).
-By default, it is a straight line with a constant slope, so that .5 along the x-axis results in a .
-5 y-axis output.
+By default, it is a straight line with a constant slope, so that ``0.5`` along the x-axis results in a ``0.5`` y-axis output.
 Click and drag along the curve to create a control point and to change the curve's shape.
-Use the :guilabel:`X` to delete the selected (white) point.
+Use the *X* to delete the selected (white) point.

-Clicking on each :guilabel:`C R G B` component displays the curve for that channel.
+Clicking on each *C R G B* component displays the curve for that channel.
 For example, making the composite curve flatter
 (by clicking and dragging the left-hand point of the curve up) means that a little amount of color will result in a lot more color (a higher Y value).